Rizabawa

 Rizabawa (24 September 1966 – 13 September 2021) was an Indian actor who worked predominantly in Malayalam films and television.
 His breakthrough role was as a villain in the 1990 film In Harihar Nagar.
 Since then, he acted as villain in several films in 1990s.

 Biography

 Rizabawa started his career in theatre.
 Even though Rizabawa played the hero in his debut film Dr. Pasupathy directed by Shaji Kailas, his first noticed role in Malayalam films was from the director Duo Siddique-Lal in the movie In Harihar Nagar.
-His role John Honai became a breakthrough role for him, a villain.
+His role as the villain, John Honai became a breakthrough role for him.
 He later moved into the small-screen industry, acting in a number of Malayalam serials.
 He continued to be a villain in many other films, including Irikku MD Akathundu, Vakkeel Vasudev, Thiruthalvaadi, and Malappuram Haji Mahanaya Joji.
 Later in his career, Rizabawa acted in the Malayalam film industry in supporting roles.
 He has also acted in many serials from 2002 until his death.